VlasovAlexey/DiveProMe/README.md

 # Geting Started
 Get the latest version online http://scan3d.ru/DiveMePro+/

+# Contributing
+Want to contribute?
+The team encourages community feedback and contributions.
+Please follow our contributing guidelines.
+If DiveProMe+ is not working properly, please file a report in the Facebook Project Page https://www.facebook.com/DiveProMe/.
+We also welcome issues submitted on GitHub.

+# Roadmap
+For information regarding DiveProMe+ plans and release schedule, please see the Facebook https://www.facebook.com/DiveProMe/

 # Licensing
 DiveProMe+ is Open Source Software based on Apache License 2.0.
 Copyright © 2016 Alexey Vlasov, Thomas Holloway.